moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/sre-oncall-onboarding-buddy.md

 ## Introduction

-SRE oncall onboarding buddies play a crucial role in ensuring a positive and effective onboarding experience for new engineers joining the oncall rotation.
+SRE on-call onboarding buddies play a crucial role in ensuring a positive and effective onboarding experience for new engineers joining the on-call rotation.
 Being on call can be very stressful, particularly for engineers who are new to the role or unfamiliar with our systems and processes.
-That's why it's essential that all new engineers joining the oncall rotation be assigned a buddy who is ready and willing to assist with the onboarding process.
-These buddies are experienced oncall engineers who can provide guidance, support, and share their invaluable knowledge.
+That's why it's essential that all new engineers joining the on-call rotation be assigned a buddy who is ready and willing to assist with the onboarding process.
+These buddies are experienced on-call engineers who can provide guidance and support and share their invaluable knowledge.

 The SRE oncall buddy system is designed to: